artdecocode/typal/README.md

 The single root element for the XML file.

-- `namespace` [_optional_] is how all types will be prefixed in the source code and externs.
+- `namespace` [_optional_]: how all types will be prefixed in the source code and externs.
 The use of namespaces is generally only needed for when using _GCC_ to prevent clashes of types, e.g., it is common to name the config objects _"Config"_.
 The namespace will typically start with `_` to also prevent variable name clashes with extern namespaces.
     ```js
     // SOURCE.js
     // The first line is to enable exporting via VSCode's typedef import.